 Refrigerator: Covered or transferred to an airtight container, leftovers can be stored in the fridge for up to 1 week.

-Freezer: We recommend slicing your banana bread and placing it in a sealable bag with parchment paper between each piece before freezing.
+Freezer: We recommend slicing your banana bread and placing it in a resealable bag with parchment paper between each piece before freezing.
 Then, it’s easy to grab a slice or two instead of having to defrost the whole loaf!
 It can be kept frozen for 2-3 months.

 overhead image of a loaf of baked banana bread